-Existing Proposed Explanation Resignation 102.
+Existing Proposed Explanation 102.
 (1) Any resignation of a Regional Returning Officer shall not take effect earlier than the day it is accepted by the Chief Electoral Officer.
-Resignation 107 Any resignation of a Regional Returning Officer does not take effect earlier than the day it is accepted by the Chief Electoral Officer.
-No change.
-Dismissal of Regional Returning Officer 102(2) The Chief Electoral Officer may remove any Regional Returning Officer from office on the grounds that the Regional Returning Officer, for any reason, (a) has not performed, or is unable to perform, the Regional Returning Officer's duties in a satisfactory manner; (b) has resigned his or her position as Regional Returning Officer; (c) has not followed the directions or the instructions of the Chief Electoral Officer; (d) has not been impartial, whether or not in the course of the Regional Returning Officer's functions; (e) is no longer eligible to be a Regional Returning Officer; or Dismissal 108 The Chief Electoral Officer may remove any Regional Returning Officer from office on the grounds that the Regional Returning Officer, for any reason: (a) has not performed, or is unable to perform, the Regional Returning Officer's duties in a satisfactory manner; (b) has not followed the directions or the instructions of the Chief Electoral Officer; (c) at any time after being appointed, engages in politically partisan conduct in respect of the Métis Nation - Saskatchewan or works for or on behalf of or against a candidate, or has otherwise not been impartial, whether or not in the course of No substantive change.
+107 Any resignation of a Regional Returning Officer does not take effect earlier than the day it is accepted by the Chief Electoral Officer.
+Dismissal of Regional Returning Officer Dismissal No substantive change.
+102(2) The Chief Electoral Officer may remove any Regional Returning Officer from office on the grounds that the Regional Returning Officer, for any reason, (a) has not performed, or is unable to perform, the Regional Returning Officer's duties in a satisfactory manner; (b) has resigned his or her position as Regional Returning Officer; (c) has not followed the directions or the instructions of the Chief Electoral Officer; (d) has not been impartial, whether or not in the course of the Regional Returning Officer's functions; (e) is no longer eligible to be a Regional Returning Officer; or (f) at any time after being appointed, engages in politically partisan conduct in respect of the Métis Nation - Saskatchewan or works for 108 The Chief Electoral Officer may remove any Regional Returning Officer from office on the grounds that the Regional Returning Officer, for any reason: (a) has not performed, or is unable to perform, the Regional Returning Officer's duties in a satisfactory manner; (b) has not followed the directions or the instructions of the Chief Electoral Officer; (c) at any time after being appointed, engages in politically partisan conduct in respect of the Métis Nation - Saskatchewan or works for or on behalf of or against a candidate, or has otherwise not been impartial, whether or not in the course of performing the Regional Returning Officer's functions; or (d) is no longer eligible to be appointed as an election officer.